 An ITT lays out all the questions that you will respond to in the tender.
-A draft of the ITT will be issued alongside the PQQ, however it is a 'read only' version which is then shared again when the tender is live.
+A draft of the ITT may be issued alongside the PSQ (where one is required), however it is a 'read only' version which is then shared again when the tender is live.
 There are three envelopes which make up the ITT: